irmen/Pyro3/README.txt

 Pyro - Python Remote Objects

-This software is copyright © by Irmen de Jong.
+This software is copyright ï¿½ by Irmen de Jong.

 This software is released under the MIT software license.
 This license, including disclaimer, is available in the 'LICENSE' file.

-Please give me credit if you use this software.

-The manual, including installation instructions, is in the docs/ directory.

-Irmen de Jong
-irmen@razorvine.net
+This is version 3.x of Pyro, which is no longer being maintained.
+For the current version with new features, look at Pyro4 instead.